Boulder, CO & Sun Valley, ID

 Meet Madi

-I was raised playing and adventuring in the mountains of Sun Valley, Idaho.
-I am a mountain girl with an international soul, constantly connecting, adventuring, and learning from people all over the world.
-After receiving my BA in Humanities with a focus on Sociology, Psychology, and Gender and Women Studies, I traveled to many corners of the earth studying ancient Amazonian herbal medicine, Ayurvedic medicine, mindfulness, and Hatha and Ashtanga Yoga.
+I was born and raised in the mountains of Sun Valley, Idaho, with a childhood full of outdoor adventure.
+A mountain girl with an international soul, constantly looking to connect, adventure, and learn from people all over the world.
+Shortly after receiving my BA in Humanities with a focus on Sociology, Psychology, and Gender and Women Studies, I traveled to many corners of the earth studying ancient Amazonian herbal medicine, Ayurvedic medicine, mindfulness, and Hatha and Ashtanga Yoga.

 After several years abroad, I moved home to the states to give Ayurvedic Abhyanga treatments and to witness the birth of my sister's first son.
-This is where my passion for all things related to birth was deeply inspired.
-From this moment on, I knew I had to devote my life to supporting women during this beautiful and sacred time in their lives.
+This is where my inspiration and passion for all things related to birth became a deep calling.
+I knew in this moment that I had to devote my life to supporting women during this beautiful and sacred time in their lives.
+Since 2017, I have been supporting families in Boulder CO, and Sun Valley ID.

-I moved to Boulder, Colorado to study at The Sacred Window where I completed my Postpartum Ayurvedic and Labor Doula training.
-Labor, and especially the postpartum window tends to present a big Y in the road for mother's physical and often mental health because of how fragile this period can be.
+I moved to Boulder, Colorado to study at The Sacred Window where I completed my Postpartum Ayurvedic and Birth Doula training.
+Birth, and especially the postpartum window tends to present a big Y in the road for the mother's physical and often mental health, due to how fragile this period can be.

 Working as a doula in Tanzania